 - Make sure there will be enough space between chairs for guest to feel comfortable and not need to sit too close together.

-Choosing the Chair Style and Cushions for Outdoor Use
+Choosing Style and Cushions for Outdoor Dining Chairs

 Chairs for patio dining typically come in one of three styles.
-These include bench seating, swivel rocking chairs with a round base, and standard chairs with either a sleigh base or four legs.
+These include bench seating, arm chairs and side chairs.
 Stability of the chairs and how well they match the other outside décor are two considerations with this buying choice.

 Don’t Overlook Type of Material Used to Make the Outdoor Dining Set